 - Go global in minutes – Easily deploy your application in multiple regions around the world with just a few clicks.
 This means you can provide lower latency and a better experience for your customers at a minimal cost.

 Cloud Migration.
-One of the most common conversations that we heard on the market.
-Behind a Cloud Migration strategy, needs to be inclusive of understanding of the business outcome that the customer is looking to achieve.
-Sometimes, that could be related to increase business resiliency, improve systems availability, scalability.
+One of the most common discussions we have.
+For any cloud migration strategy, there needs to be a strong understanding of the business outcomes our customer is looking to achieve, whether it’s related to business resiliency, improved systems availability, scalability or cost savings.

-Off-Site Backup/DR. We live in a time where data is the biggest asset for most (if not all) of our customers.
-Preserving and protecting that data is a top concern for our customers.
-At this point, it is not about having or not a backup strategy (You need one!), but having an OnPrem backup is not enough, and Cloud services enable the organizations to create an off-site replication that can expand with the business needs.
+Off-Site Backup/DR. Data is the biggest asset for most, if not all of our customers.
+Preserving and protecting that data is a top concern.
+At this point, it is not about having a backup strategy or not… you need one!.
+Having an On-Prem backup solution is not enough.
+Cloud services enable organizations to create an off-site replication that can expand with the business needs.

 Virtual Desktops.
-Depending on the customer’s needs and security strategy, Virtual Desktop is an excellent strategy to simplify operations and increase the security of your business assets.
-And most of the cloud providers now offer similar services, so if you are already using AWS, Microsoft Azure, or Google Cloud Platform (GCP), new services can be added.
+Depending on the customer’s needs and security strategy, virtual desktop is an excellent strategy to simplify operations and increase the security of your business assets.
+Most cloud providers now offer similar services, so if you are already using AWS, Microsoft Azure, or Google Cloud Platform (GCP), new services can be added.

-Security Connectivity.
-Cloud offerings have been maturing rapidly, and today all of them offer multiple secure connections.
-From dedicated links, to secure access by MPLS VPNs, to Site to Site VPNs.
+Secure Connectivity.
+Cloud offerings have been maturing rapidly, and today all of them offer multiple secure connections- from dedicated links, to secure access by MPLS VPNs, to Site to Site VPNs.

 Software as a Service (SaaS) or Marketplace.
-SaaS (Ex.
-Webex) is gaining adoption every minute in the industry, the fact that you can consume a service on-demand and with a low footprint, is helping business to be more agile and try strategies faster with lower costs.
-Marketplaces are a similar way to deploy your software solutions (ex.
-Tableau, ESRI, Cisco Firewalls, Palo Alto Firewalls, Data Bases, etc.) in your private cloud environment.
+SaaS (eg. Webex) is gaining rapid adoption.
+It is easy to consume a service on-demand and with a low footprint, thereby helping your business to be more agile and try strategies faster with lower costs.
+Marketplaces offer a similar way to deploy your software solutions (eg. Tableau, ESRI, Cisco Firewalls, Palo Alto Firewalls, Data Bases, etc.) in your private cloud environment.
 In many cases, you don’t need to procure the license, only pay for the time you need the solution.

-Do you want to share your business challenge with us and receive a recommendation?
-Please reach out using the contact form.
+Care to share your business challenge with us and receive a recommendation?
+Please reach out to us.